 So, is there any room for flexibility that could rule out meeting the financial requirements?

 Yes, there is!
-The sponsor might be exempt under certain circumstances, such as in the case of disability etc.
+The sponsor might be exempt under certain circumstances, such as disability etc.

-In general, the following documents must be provided in support of your Partner Visa application:
+Here is a checklist of the documents that must be provided in support of your Partner Visa application:

 An English language test is required by all applicants applying under Spouse visa 5-year route, unless exempt.